-Other helpful resources available from the Vestibular Disorders Association include: Vestibular Rehabilitation - An Effective Evidence-Based Treatment, and Benign Paroxysmal Positional Vertigo.
+Another helpful document available from the Vestibular Disorders Association is: Vestibular Rehabilitation - An Effective Evidence-Based Treatment.

-© 2015 Vestibular Disorders Association
+© 2009 Vestibular Disorders Association

 VEDA's publications are protected under copyright.
-For more information, see our permissions guide at vestibular.org.
+For more information, see our permissions guide at www.vestibular.org.

 This document is not intended as a substitute for professional health care.